The Facts on Car Insurance Quotes

 - $25,000 per individual; $65,000 total

 - $50,000 per individual; $100,000 total

-Our name may be HomeInsurance.com, but home insurance isn’t all that we do.
-We also make finding an auto insurance quote easy, combining the coverage you want and helping you find a policy.
+Our name may be HomeInsurance.com, but we also make finding an auto insurance quote easy.

 Auto insurance rates explained

 Despite being regularly mixed up, auto insurance rates and auto insurance quotes are different.
 State commissions set insurance rates for their residents, which serve as a baseline for drivers.

 Auto insurance quotes are estimated costs of coverage tailored to individual policyholders.
 Insurance companies use state requirements as a starting point for quotes, and then consider additional factors about the driver and car.
 Many factors can affect your quote, including:

 - Claims history.

 If you’ve recently looked at an auto insurance policy, you probably saw a series of numbers that looked something like this: